 Summary of the safety profile

-The safety of trastuzumab emtansine has been evaluated in 2,611 breast cancer patients in clinical studies.
+The safety of trastuzumab emtansine has been evaluated in 2 611 breast cancer patients in clinical studies.
 In this patient population:

-the most common serious ADRs (> 0.5% of patients) were haemorrhage, pyrexia, thrombocytopenia, dyspnoea, abdominal pain, musculoskeletal pain, and vomiting.
+the most common serious adverse drug reactions (ADRs) (> 0.5% of patients) were haemorrhage, pyrexia, thrombocytopenia, dyspnoea, abdominal pain, musculoskeletal pain, and vomiting.

-the most common adverse drug reactions (ADRs) (≥ 25%) with trastuzumab emtansine were nausea, fatigue, musculoskeletal pain, haemorrhage, headache, transaminases increased, thrombocytopenia, and peripheral neuropathy.
+the most common ADRs (≥ 25%) with trastuzumab emtansine were nausea, fatigue, musculoskeletal pain, haemorrhage, headache, transaminases increased, thrombocytopenia, and peripheral neuropathy.
 The majority of ADRs reported were of Grade 1 or 2 severity.

 the most common National Cancer Institute - Common Terminology Criteria for Adverse Events (NCI-CTCAE) Grade ≥ 3 ADRs (> 2%) were thrombocytopenia, increased transaminases, anaemia, neutropenia, fatigue and hypokalaemia.